harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

         module purge
         module load python/2.7.8-fasrc01

-        python /n/regal/informatics/workshops/trinity/python_code/FilterUncorrectabledPEfastq.py $1 $2 2>&1 > rmunfixable_$r1.out
+        python FilterUncorrectabledPEfastq.py -1 $1 -2 $2 -o fixed 2>&1 > rmunfixable_$r1.out

-       # where $1 and $2 are cmd line arguments for names of R1 and R2 fastq files, respectively.
+       # where $1 and $2 are cmd line arguments for names of R1 and R2 fastq files, respectively, and 'fixed' is a prefix added to the filtered output files (which, of course, you can change).

+The latest version of [FilterUncorrectablePEfasta.py](https://github.com/harvardinformatics/TranscriptomeAssemblyTools/blob/master/FilterUncorrectabledPEfastq.py) can be found in the TranscriptomeAsemblyTools repository on the Harvard Informatics github repository

 #### 5   Trim adapter and low quality bases from fastq files